JohnAskew/titanic/README.md

 few values vs. a broad range of values, which will require feature engineering - which will be covered in later modules.

+### 000-titanic-code-snippets-and-tricks
+Demonstrates new ways to extract and organize data.
+There are no visualizations, only command line output displaying the information requested about selected data.
+MIGHT be helpful in feature selection, at least from an ideas perspective.

+### 000-titanic-visualize_complete_records
+Extracts and visualizes only complete records, with no missing data.
+The visualizations include comparing column values split out by survived vs. died.

 ### 000-titanic-visualize-data-dictionary.py
+Demonstrates plotting does not have to include points on a graph.
 This module gives information about the titanic dataset as well as demonstrates using plots with axis (axes), dictionaries and slicing the dictionary.